-- 2.34 In addition to the Financial Resilience Index, CIPFA have also developed a Financial Management (FM) Code.
+- 2.41 In addition to the Financial Resilience Index, CIPFA have also developed a Financial Management (FM) Code.
 This FM Code is designed to support good practice in financial management and to assist local authorities in demonstrating their financial sustainability.
-The FM Code sets out the standards of financial management for local authorities. - 2.35 The Code is based on establishing Principles of Good Financial Management with these being translated into financial management standards.
-Each local authority has to then detail how it meets these standards and what improvements are required in order to ensure compliance.

-- 2.36 The Council's Finance service completes an annual self-assessment of compliance with the Code that includes input from the Strategic Leadership Board to reflect that financial management and good practice needs to be embedded across the Council and at all levels of the organisation.
-The output from the most recent review was presented to Audit and Governance Committee in July 2023 and this highlighted that many areas of good practice in financial management are evident across the organisation.
-An action plan to further improve compliance with the Code was also presented to Audit and Governance Committee and this will be shared with the external auditor as part of their value for money assessment. - 2.37 Performance against the action plan is being monitored and the output will be presented to Audit and Governance committee and the external auditor in due course.
+The FM Code sets out the standards of financial management for local authorities. - 2.42 The Code is based on establishing Principles of Good Financial Management with these being translated into financial management standards.
+Each local authority has to then detail how it meets these standards and what improvements are required in order to ensure compliance. - 2.43 The Council's Finance service completes an annual self-assessment of compliance with the Code that includes input from the Strategic Leadership Board to reflect that financial management and good practice needs to be embedded across the Council and at all levels of the organisation.
+The output from the most recent review was presented to Audit and Governance Committee in June 2024 and this highlighted that many areas of good practice in financial management are evident across the organisation.
+An action plan to further improve compliance with the Code was also presented to Audit and Governance Committee and is available for consideration by the external auditor as part of their value for money assessment.